matthewsearle01/react-calendar-component/README.md

-# Calendar Task
+# Calendar Component

-This app is my solution to the Butternut Box Calendar Task test assignment.
+This app is a React based Date Picker Component.

 The live app can be found here: